luizpvas/luizpvas.github.io/posts/04_controllers_and_views.md

 -- publication_date: 2023-08-31
 -- summary: Code that changes together should be close together

-In server-side rendered web applications, views are functions `args -> string` and controllers are functions `untrusted_args -> string`.
+In server-side rendered MVC web applications, views are functions `args -> string` and controllers are functions `untrusted_args -> string`.
 Controllers authorize the request, validate inputs, run some queries, etc. and then respond with a `render` call.

 Controllers are responsible for gathering and formatting data needed **for a specific view**, with the specific names and fields the view requires.
 Even though the controller does not care about how things look visually and how they're arranged, it has to know about the shape of the data.